VCL3D/DeepDepthDenoising/README.md

 ```--pointclouds True```

-To denoise a sample using the pretrained autoencoder (same model trained without splatting) add the following flag to the inference script:
+To denoise a sample using the pretrained autoencoder (same model trained without splatting) add the following flag to the inference script (and make sure you load the "ddd_ae" model):

 ```--autoencoder True```